gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 ---------------------

 The steps are almost the same with the only difference, that instead of the development client credentials you will need to use production credentials in your app.
-This will make sure the Gini Health SDK receives only real payment providers which open real banking apps.
+This will make sure the Gini Merchant SDK receives only real payment providers which open real banking apps.

 You will also need to install a banking app which uses the Gini Bank SDK.
 You should be able to install these from the